-In the remainder of this chapter we introduce an alternative approach to conventional adaptive optics - referred to as digital adaptive optics (DAO) - which alleviates the need for physical WFC devices and their corresponding real-time control hardware, and relieves the system from the limitations associated to them (see section 1.2).
+In the remainder of this paper we describe an alternative approach to conventional adaptive optics - referred to as digital adaptive optics (DAO) - which alleviates the need for physical WFC devices and their corresponding real-time control hardware, and relieves the system from some the limitations associated to them.
 In section 2 we present the approach used in DAO systems and discuss their limitations.
 The DAO technique is then applied to an anisoplanatic imaging scenario and results of numerical analysis are presented in section 3.
 Finally section 4 draws conclusions.